nipunadodan/nipunadodan/README.md

 import SoftwareDeveloper from 'nipunadodan';

 class Character extends Person {
-  personality = 'Good with computers but not a robotic nerd';
+  personality = 'Good with computers but not a robot';
 }

 class Bio extends SoftwareDeveloper {